sliao7/shasha-liao-blog/my_blog/posts/my_lists/my_learning_journal/boldvoice_training_track.md

    - Using BoldVoice to learn the basics and get feedback;
    - Following and mimicking people speaking in movies, shows, talks, lectures, daily conversations, etc.;
    - Practicing linking sounds by following YouTube videos and BoldVoice app;
-   - Talking with ChatGPT in various ways for constructive feedbacks and suggestions to improve my pronunciation;
+   - Talking with ChatGPT in various ways for constructive feedback and suggestions to improve my pronunciation;
    - Using voice typing to check if the voice recognition algorithms can understand my pronunciation.
 If not, I learn the correct pronunciation and practice them;
    - Talking to native speakers several times a week.
 2. Solidate my grammar to build the foundation for smooth sentences and confident expressions: